Want to know the benefits of doing STEM? Here are 9 reasons why EVERY teacher should incorporate STEM into their classroom instruction WEEKLY!

 When you see someone who succeeded in solving a problem, how do you respond?
 How would you respond if they failed?
 These are the types of situations we expose students to when doing STEM.

-As our students grow to be adults, they have to know how to respond to successes and failures in a healthy way.
-Being boastful when being successful might turn people off like crying when failing might push people away.
+As our students grow to be adults, they have to know how to respond to successes and failures healthily.
+Being boastful when being successful might turn people off, like crying when failing might push people away.